The Ultimate Creamy Chicken Shrimp Alfredo

 Preparation Steps

-- While the pasta is cooking, heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
-Add the seasoned chicken and cook until golden brown and cooked through, about 5-7 minutes.
-Remove chicken from skillet and set aside.
+- Heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
+Add the shrimp and cook for 2 to 3 minutes per side until pink and cooked through.
+Remove shrimp from the skillet and set aside.

 Notes